fjfinch/dns-server-ansible/README.md

 # dns-server-ansible
 Ansible playbook to deploy and configure Pi-hole & Unbound containers.
 Tested on Ubuntu (x86 and ARM).

-Note 1) Internet access is required to install stuff, and your current network configuration is used for the Pi-hole container and the netplan task.
+Note 1: Internet access is required to install stuff, and your current network configuration is used for the Pi-hole container and the netplan task.

-Note 2) If you have a *custom* network config, disable the netplan task.
-Because this will - either override your config or create conflicts.
-Just make sure your config has the dns nameserver point to *127.0.0.1*.
-So that your host also uses Pi-hole directly.
+Note 2: Your device will either use whatever is served by DHCP, or whatever static network setting you've configured.
+If you *have* a custom network config, disable the netplan task.
+Just make sure your config has the devices nameserver point to *127.0.0.1*.
+So that the device is also using Pi-hole and Unbound.

 ## Install & setup
 To use Ansible, a couple of tools are required: